Vasanthkumar7569/Student-portal-demo/README.md

 # Student-portal-demo
-Basic idea for a student portal application
+Basic idea for a student